agilealgos/mf/wp-content/plugins/woocommerce-sendinblue-newsletter-subscription/readme.txt

 == Changelog ==

+= 3.0.8 =
+* Plugin made compatible with WooCommerce HPOS
+* Improved the “Reply To” of WooCommerce mails sent through the plugin

 = 3.0.7 =
 * Enhanced plugin code
 * Added tags for all emails sent through the plugin.
 Tags will be displayed in the transactional email logs on the Brevo platform